“It’s surprising how many otherwise competent attorneys punt at the sentencing hearing.” *

 Prison Match™, Criminal Defense ‘PSR’ Case Management*

-* (1) There is no guarantee implied or otherwise of final prison placement, medical care level placement, medication availability or program enrollment; once incarcerated results and placement may vary.
+* (1) There is no guarantee implied or otherwise of final prison placement, medical care level or security placement, medication availability or program enrollment; once incarcerated results and placement may vary.
 As BOP policies change, a review of P5100.08 , or more current BOP policies are recommended.
 Extenuating client or BOP circumstances may also adversely affect the result.

-*(2) In addition to the defense teams insight as to their clients background and defense strategy, PPRS Prison Match™ is meant solely to be used as an aide, as part of your sentencing and prison placement decision making process.
+*(2) In addition to the defense teams insight as to their clients background and defense strategy, PPRS Prison Match™ is meant solely to be used as an aide, as part of your sentencing and prison placement decision making recommendation process.